bluerobotics/retired-ardusub-docs/pages/initial-setup.md

 In the parameters, you will find a number of parameters named `BTN1_FUNCTION` (normal function) and `BTN1_SFUNCTION` (shift function) for each button.
 You can find the button numbers on the "joystick" tab in QGroundControl.

+Note, if using a Logitech gamepad, pressing the "mode" button causes the left joystick and the button pad to switch places.
+Make sure the light next to "mode" is *not* illuminated.

 The following is a list of functions that can be assigned to buttons:

 | Function                    | Assignment Value     |